About Us

 Formerly known as the Western New York Suburban Counselors' Consortium (WNYSCC), the HSCA-WNY was formed to help high school counselors make the most effective use of their skills and talents in their service to students, parents, school personnel, and the community.

-Active members of this organization participate in monthly professional development and training in the areas of school guidance and counseling, which are designed to promote greater personal and professional growth.
-Members and schools districts work collaboratively to plan monthly professional development for high school counselors and staff with the goal of improving the school counseling profession in Western New York.
+Active members of this organization participate in monthly professional development and training in the many areas of school counseling, which are designed to promote greater personal and professional growth.
+Members and schools districts work collaboratively to plan monthly professional development for high school counselors and staff with the goal of improving the overall school counseling profession in Western New York.

 The HSCA-WNY serves nearly 200 school counselors and over 60 schools in the Western New York Region.
 The HSCA-WNY membership is primarily comprised of practicing high school counselors serving grades 9-12.
 In addition, select Higher Education faculty and staff maintain membership within the organization.
 Both public and private schools are represented.

-In addition, several members of the HSCA-WNY serve in key leaderships positions in numerous local, state, and national organizations such as the Buffalo National College Fair (a program of NACAC, the National Association for College Admission Counseling), and the Niagara Frontier Industry Education Council (NFIEC) Career Fair.
+In addition, several members of the HSCA-WNY serve in key leaderships positions in numerous local, state, and national organizations such as the Buffalo National College Fair (a program of NACAC, the National Association for College Admission Counseling), the Niagara Frontier Industry Education Council (NFIEC) Career Fair, and New York State Association for College Admission Counseling (NYSACAC).

 History